Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<Variant>],
 )

-Comparing this to a language like Java highlights both the complexity of Rust as well as the clear difference in paradigm.
+Comparing this to a language like Java highlights both the complexity of Rust and the clear difference in paradigm.
 In Java, all reference types are linked to a garbage collector as well as equipped with a virtual table, which means that lifetimes, allocation and de-allocation, as well as casting, are handled automatically and enforced for all safe Java code.
 With Rust, a garbage